Annuity Surrender Periods Explained: What They Are, Why They Exist, and How to Plan Around Them

 - $100,000 in a 5-year MYGA

-Rule 5: Read the Contract Before You Buy
+Rule 5: Read the contract before you sign

-This should go without saying, but: know your surrender schedule, free withdrawal provisions, MVA terms, and waiver conditions before you sign.
-If your agent can't explain them clearly, that's a red flag — not about the product, but about the agent.
+This should go without saying, but we've seen enough "I had no idea" conversations to keep saying it.
+Know your surrender schedule, free withdrawal provisions, MVA terms, income rider activation rules, and waiver conditions before you sign anything.
+If your agent can't explain them clearly, that's a red flag — not about the product, about the agent.

 The Bottom Line

 Surrender periods are the price of admission for guaranteed rates, income riders, and principal protection.
 They're not punitive — they're structural.
-The insurance company needs time to invest your money and earn the returns that fund your benefits.
+The insurance company needs time to invest your money and actually earn the returns that fund the benefits you're buying.

 Test Your Knowledge